learn-co-curriculum/phase-0-css-graffiti-lab/README.md

 ## Moving On

-When you're ready to leave this lab, run `learn test` from the command line.
-If the test pass, enter `learn submit`.
-You'll then be prompted to move on!
+When you're ready to leave this lab, run `rspec` from the command line to confirm you've passed all tests.

 ## Conclusion